Summer Deals & Coupon Codes for 2023

 Cause #2 – Gas Valve Solenoid.
 For Gas Dryers Only

 Gas dryers use two or more gas valve solenoid coils to open the gas valve ports.
-Once open, gas flows to the burner assembly and lights the igniter to produce heat.
+Once open, gas flows to the burner assembly, lighting the igniter to produce heat.

 If the igniter fails to ignite the gas, one or more gas valve solenoids may be defective.